-Annual Governance Statement and Statement of Financial Control
+Annual Governance Statement

 Scope of the Governance Framework

 Although Strathclyde Concessionary Travel Scheme (SCTS) Joint Committee is a separate legal entity, due to the administrative relationship between SCTS and Strathclyde Partnership for Transport (SPT), there are a number of shared systems between the two bodies.
 The corporate governance and internal financial control arrangements that govern SCTS are also that of SPT.